rbague/slack-webhook/README.md

 ```

 ### Configuration
-To get your webhook url:
+To get your webhook URL:
  1. go to [Incoming Webhooks](https://slack.com/apps/A0F7XDUAZ-incoming-webhooks) Slack app
  2. choose your team and add a configuration
  3. choose the default channel and add integration

 Further configuration can be added in the integration settings.
-The default configuration can also be overriden with te Payload object
+The default configuration can also be overridden in the Payload struct

 [embedmd]:# (payload.go /type Payload.*/ /}/)
 ```go